I grabbed my keys while staring blankly into the distance and simultaneously uttering one simple sentence to my husband, “I’m leaving now.”

 You do it anyways.

 Because you love those little buggers.
 Snotty noses.
 Screaming voices.
 Night waking.
 Hair pulling.
-All of it.
-You love it all; even when it breaks you.

 Want more posts on motherhood?